basskaaa/Sapia/Sapia.Obsidian/August Prototype/Abilities/Sunder Armour.md

   - Debuff
 ---
 When you hit on an attack roll against a target, you reduce its defence by 1 until the start of your next turn.

-*Upcast: You reduce the target’s defence by an additional 1 per upcast.*